RandyGaul/cute_framework/docs/topics/entity_component_system.md

 In laymen's terms, entities are things, components are parts of things, and systems are how things behave.

-**Disclaimer**: This is an oversimplification of ECS, but it is one that serves our purpose while minimizing confusion for now.
-For a full understanding, please consult your local [Google](http://www.google.com/search?q=entity+component+system).

 ## Entities

 An entity is merely a collection of components that represents a "thing" in your game, like an enemy, the player, or other game features.
 Before an entity instance can be created an entity type must be defined and registered with the ECS (like a blueprint, or archetype).
 How to make components is explained in the next section.